News and Events

 The lower court had recorded a conviction and given a $1,500 fine.

-Today that sentence was set aside and a much more lenient sentence given instead: no conviction recorded, no fine, and a 12 month ‘good behaviour bond’.
-The appeal had been opposed by the public prosecutor.
+The appeal was opposed by the public prosecutor, but the Court upheld our appeal, set aside the sentence and handed down a much more lenient sentence instead: no conviction recorded, no fine, and a 12 month ‘good behaviour bond’.

 We said NUP! to the Cup in more ways than one